cncf/velocity/README.md

 A total of 11838610 lines added, 3105609 removed (delta 8733001)
 ```
 - So we have authors=125, commits=13348
-- Now need to estimate remaining: activity, comments, prs:
+- Now we need to estimate the remaining: activity, comments, prs:
-- Good idea is to get it from ALL projects summaries (we have value for ALL keys summed in all projects from analysis.rb), this is automatically saved by `analysis.rb` to `reports/sumall.csv` file.
+- A good idea is to get it from ALL projects summaries (we have value for ALL keys summed-up in all projects from analysis.rb), this is automatically saved by `analysis.rb` to `reports/sumall.csv` file.
-- This value from last `analysis.rb` run is: `{"activity"=>30714776, "comments"=>12766215, "prs"=>3311370, "commits"=>11687914, "issues"=>3104377}`
+- The record from last `analysis.rb` run is: `{"activity"=>30714776, "comments"=>12766215, "prs"=>3311370, "commits"=>11687914, "issues"=>3104377}`
-- So now average PRs/issues: sumall['prs'].to_f / sumall['issues'].to_f = 1.07 which gives PRs = 1.1 * 21444 = 23600
+- Now average PRs/issues: sumall['prs'].to_f / sumall['issues'].to_f = 1.07 which gives PRs = 1.1 * 21444 = 23600
 - Comments would be 2 * commits = 26000
-- ACtivity = sum of all others (comments, commits, issues, prs)
+- Activity = sum of all others (comments, commits, issues, prs)

 - OpenStack case:
 - Change line `ruby merger.rb data/unlimited.csv data/data_openstack_201605_201704.csv` to `ruby merger.rb data/unlimited.csv data/data_openstack_201606_201705.csv`
 - To get `data/data_openstack_201606_201705.csv` file from BigQuery do:
 - Copy `cp BigQuery/query_openstack_projects.sql BigQuery/query_openstack_projects_201606_201705.sql` and update date range condition in `BigQuery/query_openstack_projects_201606_201705.sql`
-- Copy to clipboard `pbcopy < BigQuery/query_openstack_projects_201606_201705.sql` and run BigQuery, Save as Table, export to gstorage, and save result as `data/data_openstack_201606_201705.csv`
+- Copy to clipboard `pbcopy < BigQuery/query_openstack_projects_201606_201705.sql` and run BigQuery, Save as Table, export to gstorage, and save the results as `data/data_openstack_201606_201705.csv`
-- Run `ruby merger.rb data/unlimited.csv data/data_openstack_201606_201705.csv` to try it
+- Run `ruby merger.rb data/unlimited.csv data/data_openstack_201606_201705.csv` for a test
 - Now need to update data to get file `data/data_openstack_bugs_201606_201705.csv` (copy file from `data/data_openstack_bugs.csv`)
 - Use thier launchpad to get issues info:
 https://wiki.openstack.org/wiki/Bugs
-Specially go to: `When you find a bug, you should file it against the proper OpenStack project using the corresponding link`
+Specifically go to: `When you find a bug, you should file it against the proper OpenStack project using the corresponding link`
 Click for example "Report a bug in Nova"
-https://bugs.launchpad.net/nova/, go to Advanced, select all possible issues, click "Age" sort desc, an dthen manually count issues in given date range
+https://bugs.launchpad.net/nova/, go to Advanced, select all possible issues, click "Age" sort desc, and then manually count issues in the given date range
-Once You havo one correct URL, like:
+Once you have one correct URL, like:
 https://bugs.launchpad.net/keystone/+bugs?field.searchtext=&search=Search&field.status%3Alist=NEW&field.status%3Alist=OPINION&field.status%3Alist=INVALID&field.status%3Alist=WONTFIX&field.status%3Alist=EXPIRED&field.status%3Alist=CONFIRMED&field.status%3Alist=TRIAGED&field.status%3Alist=INPROGRESS&field.status%3Alist=FIXCOMMITTED&field.status%3Alist=FIXRELEASED&field.status%3Alist=INCOMPLETE_WITH_RESPONSE&field.status%3Alist=INCOMPLETE_WITHOUT_RESPONSE&assignee_option=any&field.assignee=&field.bug_reporter=&field.bug_commenter=&field.subscriber=&field.structural_subscriber=&field.tag=&field.tags_combinator=ANY&field.has_cve.used=&field.omit_dupes.used=&field.omit_dupes=on&field.affects_me.used=&field.has_patch.used=&field.has_branches.used=&field.has_branches=on&field.has_no_branches.used=&field.has_no_branches=on&field.has_blueprints.used=&field.has_blueprints=on&field.has_no_blueprints.used=&field.has_no_blueprints=on&orderby=-datecreated&memo=350&start=75
 You will replace "keystone" with projects names like: nova, glance, swift, horizon etc.
-After each replace click "Age" to sort created desc.
-Not how many issues discard from first page (as too new) or next pages.
+After each replace, click "Age" to sort the created desc.
+Note how many issues discard from first page (as too new) or next pages.
-Then minipulate "memo" parameter (end of URL) to get starting value.
-And choose such value when start date is withing.
-Count issues using memo + #isse which is out - numbe rof issues from 1st (or more) pages which are after.
+Then manipulate the "memo" parameter (end of URL) to get a starting value.
+And choose such value when start date is within.
+Count issues using memo + #isse which is out - numbe rof issues from 1st (or more) pages which come after.
 Estimate for all 12 OpenStack projects.

 Example for Murano:
 https://bugs.launchpad.net/murano/+bugs?field.searchtext=&search=Search&field.status%3Alist=NEW&field.status%3Alist=OPINION&field.status%3Alist=INVALID&field.status%3Alist=WONTFIX&field.status%3Alist=EXPIRED&field.status%3Alist=CONFIRMED&field.status%3Alist=TRIAGED&field.status%3Alist=INPROGRESS&field.status%3Alist=FIXCOMMITTED&field.status%3Alist=FIXRELEASED&field.status%3Alist=INCOMPLETE_WITH_RESPONSE&field.status%3Alist=INCOMPLETE_WITHOUT_RESPONSE&assignee_option=any&field.assignee=&field.bug_reporter=&field.bug_commenter=&field.subscriber=&field.structural_subscriber=&field.tag=&field.tags_combinator=ANY&field.has_cve.used=&field.omit_dupes.used=&field.omit_dupes=on&field.affects_me.used=&field.has_patch.used=&field.has_branches.used=&field.has_branches=on&field.has_no_branches.used=&field.has_no_branches=on&field.has_blueprints.used=&field.has_blueprints=on&field.has_no_blueprints.used=&field.has_no_blueprints=on&orderby=-datecreated&memo=425&start=350&direction=backwards
-- Final line should be `ruby update_projects.rb projects/unlimited_both.csv data/data_openstack_bugs_201606_201705.csv -1`
+- The final line should be `ruby update_projects.rb projects/unlimited_both.csv data/data_openstack_bugs_201606_201705.csv -1`

 - Apache case:
-- Exactly the same BigQuery steps as OpenStack for example, final line should be `ruby merger.rb data/unlimited.csv data/data_apache_201606_201705.csv`
+- Exactly the same BigQuery steps as in the OpenStack example,.
+The final line should be `ruby merger.rb data/unlimited.csv data/data_apache_201606_201705.csv`
 - `cp BigQuery/query_apache_projects.sql BigQuery/query_apache_projects_201606_201705.sql`, update conditions, run BigQ, download results to `data/data_apache_201606_201705.csv`
 - Run `ruby merger.rb data/unlimited.csv data/data_apache_201606_201705.csv`
-- Now we need more data for Apache from their jira, first copy file from previous data ranhe `cp data/data_apache_jira.csv data/data_apache_jira_201606_201705.csv`
+- Now we need more data for Apache from their jira, first copy file from previous data range `cp data/data_apache_jira.csv data/data_apache_jira_201606_201705.csv`
-- Now go to their jira: issues.apache.org/jira/browse, You can set conditions to find issues, like this:
+- Now go to their jira: issues.apache.org/jira/browse, you may set conditions to find issues, like this:
 ```
 project not in (FLINK, MESOS, SPARK, KAFKA, CAMEL, FLINK, CLOUDSTACK, BEAM, ZEPPELIN, CASSANDRA, HIVE, HBASE, HADOOP, IGNITE, NIFI, AMBARI, STORM, "Traffic Server", "Lucene - Core", Solr, CarbonData, GEODE, "Apache Trafodion", Thrift, Kylin) AND created >= 2016-05-01 AND created <= 2017-05-01
 ```
 Example URL: `https://issues.apache.org/jira/browse/ZOOKEEPER-2769?jql=project%20not%20in%20(FLINK%2C%20MESOS%2C%20SPARK%2C%20KAFKA%2C%20CAMEL%2C%20FLINK%2C%20CLOUDSTACK%2C%20BEAM%2C%20ZEPPELIN%2C%20CASSANDRA%2C%20HIVE%2C%20HBASE%2C%20HADOOP%2C%20IGNITE%2C%20NIFI%2C%20AMBARI%2C%20STORM%2C%20%22Traffic%20Server%22%2C%20%22Lucene%20-%20Core%22%2C%20Solr%2C%20CarbonData%2C%20GEODE%2C%20%22Apache%20Trafodion%22%2C%20Thrift%2C%20Kylin)%20AND%20created%20%3E%3D%202016-05-01%20AND%20created%20%3C%3D%202017-05-01`
-We need: Mesos, Spark, Kafka, Camel, Flink (above query is for other projects without those)
+We need: Mesos, Spark, Kafka, Camel, Flink (above query is for other projects, these will not be included)
 Query for Mesos in our data range: `project in (Mesos) AND created >= 2016-06-01 AND created <= 2017-06-01` --> 2055
 Do this for all projects.
 - Final line for Apache should be: `ruby update_projects.rb projects/unlimited_both.csv data/data_apache_jira_201606_201705.csv -1`

 - Chromium case
 - Beginning (BigQuery part) exactly the same as Apache or OpenStack (just replace with word chromium): `ruby merger.rb data/unlimited.csv data/data_chromium_201606_201705.csv`
-- Now manual part - copy `data/data_chromium_bugtracker.csv` to `data/data_chromium_bugtracker_201606_201705.csv` (we need to generate this file)
+- Now the manual part - copy `data/data_chromium_bugtracker.csv` to `data/data_chromium_bugtracker_201606_201705.csv` (we need to generate this file)
 - Get Issues from their bug tracker: https://bugs.chromium.org/p/chromium/issues/list?can=1&q=opened%3E2016%2F7%2F25&colspec=ID+Pri+M+Stars+ReleaseBlock+Component+Status+Owner+Summary+OS+Modified&x=m&y=releaseblock&cells=ids
-All issues + opened>2016/7/19 gives: 63565 (for 2016/7/18 gives 63822+ which means non exact number) we will extrapolate from here.
+All issues + opened>2016/7/19 gives: 63565 (for 2016/7/18 gives 63822+ which means a non exact number) we will extrapolate from here.
 All issues + opened>2017/6/1 gives 325, so we have: 63565 - 325 = 63240 issues in 2016-07-19 - 2017-06-01
 irb> require 'date'; Date.parse('2017-06-01') - Date.parse('2016-07-19') --> 317
 irb> Date.parse('2017-06-01') - Date.parse('2016-06-01') --> 365